Martinaush/Management-and-creation-of-a-Library-database-Using-Pymysql/README.md

   1-.
 Creation_of_books: it has been downloaded a dataset from github containing load of books.
 Moreover, it has been modified in order to extract 'bookid', 'title' , 'author' and
 'quantityinstock'.
 The name of the csv is as follows "books.csv"
+Note: as books.csv is in the repository this .py do not be executed.

   2-.
 Create_Database: with this python script we have used the library pymyslq to create a new database called "Library" which has this tables: